 Student ID cards are issued to new students each semester, including fall, spring, and summer.
-The cards are used for college services, including borrowing books from the library, the Bayou Bucks debit system for food services, and as a means of identification.
+The cards are used to provide access to college services, including borrowing books from the library, the Bayou Bucks debit system for food services, and as a means of identification.
 ID cards are not transferable.
-If your ID card is lost, stolen, or misplaced, please visit the Office of Admissions and Student Affairs immediately to obtain a replacement and to deactivate the missing card.
+If a student's ID card is lost, stolen, or misplaced, the student must visit the St. Andre Bessette Center immediately to obtain a replacement and to deactivate the missing card.
 The College is not responsible for Bayou Bucks funds used on the lost, stolen, or misplaced card.